briansanchez1/Mute-Your-Mic/README.md

 # Mute Your Microphone (Windows)

 This program simplifies muting/unmuting and adjusting the volume of your microphone on **Windows**.
+It only targets the default microphone right now.

-It's especially useful if your microphone lacks physical controls, reducing the need for navigating through Windows settings for these basic tasks.
+This is targeted towards people who have a microphone that lacks physical controls, reducing the need for navigating through Windows settings for these basic tasks.

 ## Prerequisites

-- Operating System: Windows (Tested on Windows 10)
+- **Operating System**: Windows (Tested on Windows 10)
-- Python 3.7+ (if running from source code or want to modify it)
+- **Python 3.7+** (if running from source code or want to modify it)

 ## How to Install and Run